onejeuu/sc-file/tools/README.md

 uv run -m tools profile "C:/assets/model.mcsb" -T obj -N 10
 ```

 Without arguments, the reference model in `assets/profile` is decoded.
-Without `--target`, only decoding is measured.
+Without `-T`/`--target`, only decoding is measured.
+Use `-T full` to profile conversion to every output format supported by the source.
 Each operation writes a separate `.prof` file to `reports/profile`.

-Timing runs are measured without `cProfile`; profile data is collected in a separate run.
+Timing runs are measured without `cProfile`.
+Profile data is collected in a separate run.